 Try a Famous Aussie meat pie

-Sydney’s original food truck Harry’s has been operating at its original location on Woolloomooloo wharf since the 1930s.
+Sydney’s first food truck Harry’s has been operating at its original location on Woolloomooloo wharf since the 1930s.
 The star of the menu here is the Tiger Pie a beef pie with mashed potatoes, mashed peas and gravy, also known as a pie floater.
 This is an old school pie, the pastry is not that flaky, but the experience of eating a pie and peas is very Australian and can’t be left off the list.

 For a couple of years, we lived across the road from the Bourke St Bakery at Alexandria; this was not a good thing lol!
 We sampled a few too many pastries on lazy Saturday afternoons.
 There are usually three meat pie options here, the beef brisket with red wine, a chicken and sweet potato and beef, beer and bacon.
 While all three are well done, the brisket is the stand out for me and deserves a place on the best pie list.
 Bourke Street’s pies are among my favourite in the city if you have room check out the pork and fennel sausage roll while you are here.